sachinkaushik0/RAGuardian-implies-retrieval-AI-guardian-for-legal-docs./README.md

-# **LegalRAG**
+# **RAGuardian**

 A Retrieval-Augmented Generation (RAG) system for legal document analysis, built with **FastAPI**, **Pinecone**, and **Llama 3.3 via Groq Inference**.

 ## **Overview**

-LegalRAG is an AI-powered system that retrieves and analyzes legal documents based on user queries.
+RAGuardian is an AI-powered system that retrieves and analyzes legal documents based on user queries.
 It utilizes **vector-based search** to provide relevant case law, legal statutes, and precedents in response to legal queries.

 ## **Features**